rvibek/rvibek.github.src/content/055-uncovering-rejseplanen-map.md

-Title: Uncovering Denmark's Real-Time Transit API
+Title: Uncovering Denmark's Transit API
 Slug: reverse-engineering-rejseplanen
 Date: 2026-01-31 20:51
 Modified: 2026-01-31 20:51
 Category: Blog
-Tags: reverse-engineering, api, public-transport, denmark, rejseplanen, python, data-visualization, real-time, transit, ai, llm, kimi
+Tags: api, denmark, rejseplanen, python, real-time, transit, ai, llm, kimi
 Author: Vibek Raj Maurya
-Summary: Reverse engineering Rejseplanen.dk's real-time transit API to understand how trains, metros, and buses move around Copenhagen.
-Discovered three key APIs, mapped transport codes, and built a system to track route progress using AI-assisted "vibe coding" with the kimi k2.5 model.
+Summary: Reverse engineering [Rejseplanen.dk](https://www.rejseplanen.dk/)'s real-time transit API to understand how trains, metros, and buses move around Copenhagen.
+Discovered three key APIs, mapped transport codes, and built a system to track route progress using AI-assisted "vibe coding" with the [kimi](https://www.kimi.com/ai-models/kimi-k2-5) k2.5 model.

-I have always been fascinated by the real-time visualisations on rejseplanen.dk.
+I have always been fascinated by the real-time visualisations on [rejseplanen.dk](https://www.rejseplanen.dk/).
 It is really cool to watch trains, metros and buses move around Copenhagen in realtime.

-I wanted to delve in and see what is going on behind this app - and understand how the live map in rejseplanen.dk worked.
+I wanted to delve in and see what is going on behind this app - and understand how the live map in [rejseplanen.dk](https://www.rejseplanen.dk/) worked.

-The project also served as a perfect opportunity to experiment with what the community calls "vibe coding" - using AI (specifically the kimi k2.5 model in Opencode.
+The project also served as a perfect opportunity to experiment with what the community calls "vibe coding" - using AI (specifically the [kimi k2.5](https://www.kimi.com/ai-models/kimi-k2-5) model in [Opencode](https://opencode.ai/).
 The goal was not just to build a tracker, but to understand the architecture of a complex, real-time transit system.

 ## The Discovery

 I started simple.
 I first tested with just one API endpoint.
-I captured the network traffic from rejseplanen.dk live map and began dissecting the query parameters.
+I captured the network traffic from [rejseplanen.dk](https://www.rejseplanen.dk/) live map and began dissecting the query parameters.

 The breakthrough came when I realized the API returns nested arrays, not flat